 I do get the appeal.
 Cold, hard cash has somehow become tacky, much like the ugly Christmas sweater.
 And gift cards are just so easy to pick up.
 I trip over (or steer myself away from) more gift card racks than ATMs on any given day.
 I swear I saw one in my sock drawer the other day.
 Or maybe I’ve been hitting the egg nog a little too hard.

 Beyond convenience, they also convey a subtle “I-get-you” message.
-By giving you this card I recognize that you’re a Ross-Starbucks-Sephora-Target-Victoria’s Secret kind of person.
+By giving you this card I recognize that you’re a Ross-Starbucks-Nordstrom-Target-Victoria’s Secret-or Patagonia kind of person.

 All of which means I never buy gift cards.
 Except, of course, when I do.
 I picked one up today, along with a truckload of self-loathing, because it’s what the foster child we “adopted” for Christmas wants.
 She asked for a few practical things, which I also bought, and suggested several varieties of gift cards.
 I planned to give her cash in lieu of any gift card, until I found myself tossing that Wild Wings card into my cart.
 She’s 17, collecting things for her about-to-begin life as an independent adult, and the Mom part of me wants to ensure that she spends at least some money on FUN.